awsdocs/aws-snowball-developer-guide/doc_source/using-ec2.md

 When you create a cluster job with AMIs, a copy of each AMI exists on each node in the cluster\.
 For that reason, there can only be 10 AMIs associated with a cluster of devices, regardless of the number of nodes on the cluster\.
 When you launch an instance in a cluster, you declare the node to host the instance in your command, and the instance runs on a single node\.

 Clusters must be either compute optimized or storage optimized\.
 You can have a cluster of compute optimized nodes, and some number of them can have GPUs\.
 You can have a cluster made entirely of storage optimized nodes\.
-A cluster can't be comprised of a heterogeneous combination of compute optimized and storage optimized nodes\.
+A cluster can't be made of a combination of compute optimized nodes and storage optimized nodes\.

 ### Pricing for Compute Instances on Snowball Edge<a name="pricing-for-ec2-edge"></a>